 There are a couple of ways you can profit from Bitcoin.
-You can either trade cryptocurrencies or you can mine them.
+You can either trade cryptocurrencies or mine them.

 - You need Bitcoin wallet software, where you can keep the Bitcoin you mine and access it later to sell or spend.

-- You also need access to a Bitcoin trading platform, which allows you to buy, sell, and trade Bitcoin.
+- You also need access to a Bitcoin trading platform, which allows you to buy and sell Bitcoin.

 - Before buying mining software, do your research so you know what kind of rig you want (the physical hardware) and can make the right choice in mining software.

 Bitcoin Mining Has Two Basic Parts—Mining Hardware and Mining Software

 Bitcoin mining software is what you use to communicate between the hardware that you use and the Bitcoin blockchain.
 The software will also communicate with a Bitcoin mining pool (similar to a Bitcoin mining co-op) if you’re part of one.

 This is where you keep the Bitcoin you mine for security and so that you can easily sell them for legal tender or use them where Bitcoins are accepted.